Follow our eligibility requirements

 - Commit to sharing your vehicle exclusively on Turo.
 You may not list a car you’ve already listed on another car sharing platform or share your Turo-listed car on another site.

 - Submit your car’s vehicle identification number (VIN).
 You’ll be unable to list if your car’s VIN matches another vehicle in our system or links to an open safety recall for your car.

 - Write a great description and follow our guidelines for listing photos.

 - Offer Extras.
 These are conveniences or physical items that make a guest’s trip more delightful.
-We auto-opt all new listings into offering prepaid refuel and post-trip cleaning Extras.
-You’ll have a chance to earn more by offering guests the convenience of these two popular Extras.
+We auto-opt all new vehicle listings into the “Prepaid refuel” Extra, giving you the chance to earn more by offering guests this popular convenience.

 - Set your own price per day or opt into Automatic Pricing.
 It auto-adjusts your car’s price based on demand, market, car type, and other factors.

 - Attract more guests by offering early bird and 3+ day, 7+ day, and 30+ day trip duration discounts.
 Consider setting custom prices for certain days or for certain guests.

 - Set delivery when you create your listing or add it at any time.
 Make your car available for pickup and drop off at up to 10 popular places near your car’s location.